 With this conditioning, and with the desire to host events the way that our Amata Spring in Bangkok has to date, the course is very long from the tips at just over 8,000 yards.
 While this is the case for the tournament tees, the average player will be able to easily negotiate the course at reasonable lengths.
 As there is strong terrain and the need to cross the arroyos, and the fact that the weather will quite often be on the warm side, the majority of play will certainly be in carts.
 But, unlike most Asian courses where carts are regulated to the paths, we have wide fairways of Zeon Zoysia that will easily accommodate cart traffic, so players will be able to drive right to their ball.
 This is quite an anomaly in Asia and will be a welcomed way to play in the heat.

 What kind of a challenge will the course provide golfers with?

 From the tips, the course will be one of the toughest in all of Asia for those who venture there.
 At the same time, from the forward tees, the course is quite manageable.
 In that regard, I would consider it one of those few courses that can be managed by most any level of player.
 Most courses state this, but few pull it off.
 One of the things that is quite noticeable is the variety of holes that create a very memorable experience for the first-time player.
 While the course reads as a whole with a common playbook of design thoughts and execution, the individual holes benefit from very different terrain, backdrops and arroyos, and design strategy.
 I anticipate will be great debate about which holes are best.

-More information on the Myotha National Golf Club is available in issue 51 of Golf Course Architecture.
+More information on the Myotha National Golf Club is available in the January 2018 issue of Golf Course Architecture.